hupiyingwu/FrameChain/README.md

 #### FrameChain is secure

 FrameChain is a decentralized system, meaning it is secure P2P web browser operated by a network of users.
-The code are confirmed by distributed consensus and then immutably recorded on the blockchain.
+The code is confirmed by distributed consensus and then immutably recorded on the blockchain.
 Third-parties do not need to be trusted to keep your websites safe.

 #### FrameChain is untraceable